oerc-music/meld-cli-tools/src/meld-tool/README.md

 - [.]
 Complete test suite for above

+- [ ] Look at more SOFA-spoecific capabilities (e.g. match services)

 - [ ] default for author when creating a workset/container/annotation? (how?)
     - see environment $NAME (MacOS only?) / $USER
     - Linux: `getent passwd "$USER" | cut -d ':' -f 5 | cut -d ',' -f 1`